These instructions are specific to targets running Android.

 Make sure the High Resolution Timer Support is enabled.
-Enable Use local timer interrupts if you are using an SMP target.
+Enable Use local timer interrupts if you are using a Symmetric MultiProcessing (SMP) target.

 To use Streamline with your Android target, you must build

-on the target file system.
-Transfer the gator driver module sources
+file system.
+Transfer the gator driver module sources from your

 Assuming that you have unzipped the file and that you have